gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-26-Higher-Order-Functions-in-Functional-Programming-using-JavaScript.md

 ### Example of Higher Order Function in Simulation

-Here's an example of a Monte Carlo simulation for football spread betting using a simple scoring model:
+Here's an example of a Monte Carlo simulation for football odds calculation using a simple scoring model:

-	// Function to perform Monte Carlo simulation for spread betting function monte_carlo_simulation( num_simulations, simulate_match) {
+	// Function to perform Monte Carlo simulation for odds calculation function monte_carlo_simulation( num_simulations, simulate_match) {
 	  let home_wins = 0;
 	  let away_wins = 0;